UsabilityEngineering/fridge/README.md

 * **[Karandeep](https://usabilityengineering.github.io/ux-portfolio-ksdhillon1/)** -
   * added the brief introduction and problem statement about our project
-  * uploaded and contributed to the whole personas and scenrios page
+  * uploaded and contributed to the whole personas and scenarios page
-  * Personas and scenorios
+  * Personas and scenarios
-  * Competitve analysis and hueristic evaluation
+  * Competitive analysis and heuristic evaluation
   * Report
 * **[Tamanna Haider](https://usabilityengineering.github.io/ux-portfolio-tamannahaider/)** -
   * Sketches and diagrams
   * Personas and scenorios
-  * Competitve analysis and hueristic evaluation
+  * Competitive analysis and heuristic evaluation
   * Report

 # User-Centered Design Artifacts